GsusBurgers/main/README.md

 # main

-Currently studing "Master of Science Programme in Computing Science and Engineering" at Umeå University, Sweden.
+Hi, I'm currently studing "Master of Science Programme in Computing Science and Engineering" at Umeå University, Sweden.